 Myth 3 – Relying too much on reporting tools and equipment

 COVID-19 has simply taught us nothing is permanent so relying too much on anything is a big problem.
 While data exists, it can be difficult to access and then, even more, difficult to use for decision-making.
 Oftentimes, reporting tools and software do offer reports without giving suggestions or recommendations on what actions need to be taken.
 Fortunately, we have an inventory management solution offering a rules-based recommendation engine, allowing a user to input variables into a report and receive recommendations for actions based on the data.
 All a hospital has to do is identify it correctly.

 4. Hospital Inventory Best Practices to Follow

 In case, if you aren’t using one already, chances are pretty high of you considering a more sophisticated digital platform with a forecasting feature to determine how many supplies you have in stock inventory compared to what kind of demand you will have in the future.
-Just to make sure that there are no errors, it is advisable to keep reviewing these inventory records again and again.
+Just to make sure that there are no errors, it is advisable for inventory managers to keep reviewing these inventory records again and again.
 If not done, it can cause serious challenges for hospital inventory supply management especially in regards to the inventory supply costs.